What is a Pip in Forex? Full Guide to Forex Basics

 To accurately calculate profits, omni-directional risk analysis and self controlled trading are all important things for us to study.

-While you learn understanding pip behavior properly at forex; it is also necessary to use leverage rationally, choose an appropriate lot size and plan your trade.
+As you master pip behavior in forex, it is equally important to use leverage responsibly, choose appropriate lot sizes, and plan every trade carefully.

 Always trade small; manage risk carefully and be patient, for steady progress in forex basics is far more important than quick profits.